-In addition to first-time investors simply needing help, there are other reasons people hire financial professionals as well but it can come at a hefty fee of sometimes up to 2%.
+In addition to first-time investors simply needing help, there are other reasons people hire financial professionals, but it can come at a hefty fee of sometimes up to 2%.

-The decision of whether or not to hire a financial professional isn’t necessarily a bad one, but it’s important that you’re making an informed decision.
+The decision of whether or not to hire a financial professional isn’t necessarily a bad one, but it’s important that you make an informed decision.

 Be sure you’re aware of how much you will actually be paying for their services and determine whether it’s worth it to you before hiring someone out of desperation.

-While financial professionals offer many other services aside from investing advice and management, if you’re looking to hire someone solely to handle your investments, believe it or not, you CAN figure this whole “investing thing” out on your own – should you have the desire to.
+While financial professionals offer many other services besides investing advice and management, if you’re looking to hire someone solely to handle your investments, believe it or not, you can figure this whole “investing thing” out on your own – should you have the desire to.

-I knew absolutely nothing about investing when I got started but I really wanted to so I instituted a few specific rules and it changed everything for me – and it can do the same for you!
+I knew absolutely nothing about investing when I got started, but I really wanted to, so I instituted a few specific rules that changed everything for me – and it can do the same for you!

 1. Don’t Invest in Anything You Don’t Understand

-First, don’t invest your money in anything that you don’t understand.
+First, don’t invest your money in anything you don’t understand.

-No, it’s not necessary that you know all the ins and outs of anything you’re thinking about investing in but you want to ensure you have at least a fundamental understanding of potential investments in order to understand the risk and how volatile an investment may or may not be.
+No, it’s not necessary that you know all the ins and outs of anything you’re thinking about investing in, but you want to ensure you have at least a fundamental understanding of potential investments to understand the risk and how volatile an investment may or may not be.

-It’s common for people to have FOMO and want to invest in the latest investing trend you’re seeing all over the internet and social media (yep, I’m looking at you AMC, GameStop, Etherium, etc. 😳).
+It’s common for people to have FOMO (fear of missing out) and want to invest in the latest investing trend you’re seeing all over the internet and social media (looking at you AMC, GameStop, Etherium, etc.)

-You may feel pressure to join in when your friends tell you about a surefire bet and how it will make you super-rich overnight but it’s a bad decision to invest any of your hard-earned money into something that you know absolutely nothing about.
+You may feel pressure to join in when your friends tell you about a surefire bet and how it will make you super-rich overnight, but it’s a bad decision to invest any of your hard-earned money into something you know absolutely nothing about.

 Remember, just because it feels as though everyone around you is doing it and making money does not mean you will have a similar experience.